RayalaNK/DisasterResponsePipeline/README.md

 ML pipeline that trains classifier and saves the model
 > python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl

-Run the following command to run your web app.
+Run the following command to run your web app after navigating into the app directory.
+> cd app
-> python app/run.py
+> python run.py

 Go to the URL: